nykabhishek/nykabhishek-academic-kickstart/content/project/iea/index.md

 ---
 title: Infrastructure Enabled Autonomy (IEA)
-summary: "The objective of this project is to develop a distributed intelligence architecture for connected autonomous vehicles by offloading core computational functionalities to the infrastructure.
-I set up the DSRC communication network for V2V, V2I, and I2I, and developed machine vision capabilities for on-road object detection, tracking, camera/vision assisted SLAM on the smart-infrastructure to enable autonomy for connected vehicles.
-All the above techniques were developed on Python, C++, and implemented using ROS."
+summary: "The objective of this project was to develop a distributed intelligence architecture for connected autonomous vehicles by offloading core computational functionalities to the infrastructure.
+I worked on establishing the V2V and V2I communication network using DSRC; developed machine vision capabilities like object detection, semantic segmentation, and tracking for smart-infrastructure-assisted SLAM and autonomous control for connected vehicles."
 tags:
 - Autonomous Vehicles
 - Computer Vision